 United Way of the Greater Triangle will offer several opportunities in the upcoming year to apply for funding.
 Subscribe to our newsletter and follow us on social media to find out when applications for funding will be open.

-86 cents of every dollar pledged goes directly to program services.
-14 cents of every dollar funds programs like 2-1-1 and covers administrative and fundraising costs.
-(The Better Business Bureau’s Wise Giving Alliance sets the maximum recommended rate for overhead costs at nonprofit organizations at 35 percent.)
+For fiscal year 2019, $0.83 of every dollar will be invested into community programs, vs. the national nonprofit average of $0.63.
+This means $0.17 cents of every dollar funds programs like 2-1-1 and covers administrative and fundraising costs.
+(The Better Business Bureau’s Wise Giving Alliance sets the maximum recommended rate for overhead costs at nonprofit organizations at